List of Neighbours characters introduced in 1986: Nikki Dennison

-Nikki Dennison, played by Charlene Fenn, made her first screen appearance on 28 January 1986.
+Nikki Dennison, played by Charlene Fenn, made her first appearance on 28 January 1986.
 A representative from the Grundy Organisation discovered Fenn at a National Theatre workshop.
 She auditioned while studying for her HSC exams and was cast as Helen Daniels' (Anne Haddy) niece, Nikki.
 Of her reaction to winning the role, Fenn told Kelly Bourne of TV Week: "I was six feet off the ground when I first heard, but now I'm down to about two feet."
 Nikki was Fenn's first television role and she admitted to feeling "a bit apprehensive", but the cast had been friendly and helpful to her.
 Nikki "casually" enters the show during one of her visits to Helen and the Robinsons.
 Fenn explained her character's fictional backstory to Bourne, saying "Nikki originally came from a small Queensland town, but she attends a boarding school in Melbourne.
 Her mother is Helen Daniels' (Anne Haddy) sister, so sometimes Nikki spends weekends with the Robinsons."
 Bourne thought the situation seemed simple, but for Nikki it was more complicated.
 Fenn stated "Nikki's widowed mother works in a bar to send her to a good boarding school.
 But Nikki doesn't really appreciate this because she feels her mum has forced her into a position where she has to lie to be accepted by other girls."
 This leads to Nikki putting on airs and graces during the week, while she is a fun and normal teenager at the weekends.
 Fenn thought the two sides to Nikki made her a more interesting character to play.
 She preferred "the real Nikki", who does not have to impress anyone and can be genuine and fun.
 Fenn continued, "She can be quite charming when she's with the people she loves – the people who she knows love her simply for herself."
 Fenn was not keen on boarding school version of Nikki, as she has elements of bitchiness, snobbery, and social climbing.
 Fenn left Neighbours less than a year after she arrived and she commented "I never thought I was going to be employed in this for the rest of my life."